ESSENTIALS OF DIAGNOSIS

 Polycythemia is often present in cor pulmonale secondary to chronic hypoxemia.
 The arterial oxygen saturation is often below 85% and frequently falls with exertion; PCO2 may or may not be elevated.
 Cyanosis is more prevalent if there is right to left shunting via a PFO.

 The ECG may show right axis deviation and peaked P waves.
 Deep S waves are present in lead V6.
 Right axis deviation and low voltage may be noted in patients with pulmonary emphysema.
 Frank RVH is uncommon except when pulmonary hypertension is associated.
 The ECG often mimics MI; Q waves may be present in leads II, III, and aVF because of the vertically placed heart, but they are rarely deep or wide, as in inferior MI (see eFigure 10–17).
 Supraventricular arrhythmias are frequent and nonspecific.

-The chest radiograph discloses the presence or absence of parenchymal disease and a ...
+The chest radiograph discloses the presence or absence ...